-It's properties files allows fine tweaks of its behavior, at a global or per language or per project level.
-These textual settings might be confusing for those used to preference dialogs, but proves to be powerful, flexible and fine grained.
+It's property files allow for fine tweaks of its behavior, at a global or per language / project level.
+These textual settings might be confusing for those used to preference dialogs, but prove to be powerful, flexible, and fine grained.

 Pro Built-in shell

 The console window can show the result of ran commands (like build current file, reporting warnings, and errors), but also accept interactive shell commands.

 SciTE works on Windows and Linux, and it also has a commercial port on MacOS.

 Lexers providing folding and syntax highlighting are based on code, not on regular expressions.
 They support context, nesting, special rules, etc.

 Based on the Scintilla source code editor, SciTE has some advanced features like rectangular editing, simple regular expression search and replace, code folding, etc. It allows the user to launch a compiler or interpreter, and it can also interpret the error messages, jumping at the location they point to.

 Lua scripting is key to SciTE's power and flexibility.
 The Lua scripting language can be used to perform complex text transformations.
 It's relatively simple syntax and its large user-base makes it a great choice for a scripting feature.